bentoml/BentoML/docs/source/concepts/bento.rst

 GPU support
 """""""""""

 The :code:`cuda_version` field specifies the target cuda version to install on the generated docker image.
-Currently, the only supported cuda version is :code:`"11.6.2"`.
+Currently, the only supported cuda versions are :code:`"11.6.2"`, :code:`"11.4.3"` and :code:`"11.2.2"`.
 BentoML also installs additional packages required for the target cuda version.

 .. code:: yaml